List of Coronation Street characters introduced in 2009: Eve Wilson

-Horace Steel

-Horace Steel was a very brief assistant to Norris Cole (Malcolm Hebden) at The Kabin.
-He first appeared in an episode airing on 6 November 2009.
-The character was described as similar to Norris, (nosey and likes to talk a lot.)
-On his first appearance, Norris was impressed by their share of similar values, tendency to gossip and act quite snobbish.
-However, it seemed he was worse than Norris at upsetting customers - calling Simon Barlow (Alex Bain) rude after Simon innocently said he looked like Norris.
-Norris told him they needed a little chat.
-Horace later walked out of the Kabin, which implied that he had lost his job.

 Rick Neelan

 Rick Neelan, played by Greg Wood, made his first screen appearance during the episode broadcast on 9 November 2009.
 In April 2012, it was announced Wood would be reprising his role.
 Rick began appearing from 7 May 2012.

 Rick is a loan shark who gives a loan to Joe McIntyre (Reece Dinsdale), who needs money due to being in debt.
 After Joe fails to pay back the money, Rick goes to his house and Joe gives him his van and promises him he will get the rest of the money.
 Rick returns numerous times in the following months.
 He pretends to be interested in buying Joe's fiancée Gail Platt's (Helen Worth) house, before demanding money from Joe.
 He then pretends to be interested in Joe's daughter Tina's (Michelle Keegan) flat.
 Joe then threatens Rick telling him to stay away from him and his family, but Rick warns him to have the money soon.

 Joe borrows £4,000 from Gail's father Ted Page (Michael Byrne) and gives it to Rick and tells him he will not get anything else from him and that their debt is settled, which Rick agrees with.
-However, a week later Rick turns up at Joe's wedding and tells him that he wants £500 a week for the next 10 weeks making a total of £5000 and that this is "interest".
+However, a week later Rick turns up at Joe's wedding and threatens him that he wants £500 a week for the next 10 weeks making a total of £5000 and that this is "interest".
 He also tells Joe that if he doesn't pay up he will break his arms and legs.
 Two weeks later after Joe and Gail return from their honeymoon Joe is walking home from the pub alone and Rick's car pulls up alongside Joe and Rick has one of his heavies.
 Rick asks Joe for his next instalment but as Joe is unable to pay Rick and the heavy gets out and chase him.
 Joe is able to outrun them and hides in the ginnel, whilst Rick looks around for him, unsuccessfully.